udude17/MCW-ECR/Whiteboard design session/WDS student guide - Enterprise-ready cloud.md

 *Identity Baseline*

 10. Delegate access management to business units for each application they own.
-Business unit administrators should not be able to change or override policies defined by the Cloud Governance team.
+Business unit administrators should not be able to change, or override policies defined by the Cloud Governance team.

 11. Ensure staff have access to what they need, but no more, while enforcing that only built-in roles are used.